 The 17,400 square foot academic building features limestone cladding inside and out.
 It received a Pinnacle Award in the Commercial Exterior category, “an amazing transformation of a declining historic house into a vibrant modern jewel of an office building.”

 Although 500 years have passed since the construction of the Palladian villas of Italy’s Veneto region, this architectural style is still a source of inspiration in the design world.
 The ‘V House’ features a contemporary Palladian style and is a stunning tribute to the use of natural stone.

 European churches are more than just places of worship—they are centers of design.
-Incorporating massive stone columns and ornate decorations crafted centuries ago, these spaces are a source of inspiration for much of today’s architecture, especially in the religious sector.
+The Sacred Hearth Cathedral features massive stone columns and ornate decorations crafted centuries ago, these spaces are a source of inspiration for much of today’s architecture, especially in the religious sector.

 A case study about award winning Minnesota State Capitol restoration project.

 Many 18th century homes still exist because of the durability of natural stone.

 The entrance of Boston Children’s Hospital created a “hide and seek” style wall made of Mesabi Black® granite.

 A case study featuring stone cladding in a hospital building.

 When a trained architect was looking for a beautiful landscape on the West Coast to build a vacation home for his family, he looked no further than the Santa Lucia Preserve.